Johndelsin/alx-low_level_programming/0x0A-argc_argv/README.md

-# this is all ablut argc and argv
+This is all about argc and argv